1

 • Streamlining reporting requirements for landfills.

-The technical working group meetings are open for public listening.
-Listen to each meeting live or watch recordings posted on this web page.
-The meetings will primarily focus on technical discussions among the working group members.
+The technical working group meetings were open for live public listening and also recorded.
+The meetings primarily focused on technical discussions among the working group members.

 The division convened a technical working group with diverse expertise in: